thanos-io/thanos/docs/sharding.md

   - cluster
 ```

-By controlling which labels should be included in the blocks, we can do sharing.
+We can shard by adjusting which labels should be included in the blocks.

-### Time Partitioning
+# Time Partitioning

 For store gateway, we can specify `--min-time` and `--max-time` flags to filter for what blocks store gateway should be responsible for.

+More details can refer to "Time based partitioning" chapter in [Store gateway](components/store.md).